joshua-8/ZephyrTests/README.md

 ## [nRF5340_multithreaded](https://github.com/joshua-8/ZephyrTests/tree/main/nRF3540_multithreaded)
 * uses the 4 buttons and 4 leds built into the nRF5340 dev board and uses multiple threads
 * Button 3 has a thread that polls the button's state and measures how long it is pressed for.
-When it is released, it uses a message queue to send the time the led3 thread.
+When it is released, it uses a message queue to send the time to the led3 thread.
 * Button 4 uses interrupts to measure how long the button is pressed for.
 When it is released, it uses a message queue to send the time to the led4 thread.
 * The led3 and led4 threads blink the leds for the amount of time received from the button threads.
-* The main thread directly controls led1 and led2 from button 1 and button 2.
+* The main thread directly sets led1 and led2 to the states of button 1 and button 2.

 https://github.com/user-attachments/assets/5a677c85-0761-484e-a952-27a77a1f3070